-Based on the environmental conditions described in Chapter 4 and experience with numerous front country projects, a comprehensive list of potential environmental effects created by routine front country projects has been developed (see Table 5.1).
+Based on the environmental conditions described in Chapter 4 and experience with numerous front country projects, a comprehensive list of potential environmental effects created by routine front country projects has been developed (see Table 6).
 These environmental effects are considered likely to occur in the absence of mitigation measures.
-The environmental effects have been organized according to eight broad areas of concern or environmental components: air quality and noise, soils and topography, hydrological and aquatic resources, vegetation, wildlife, cultural heritage, socioeconomic conditions and human health.
-Each environmental effect has been given a unique identifier.
+The environmental effects have been organized according to eight broad areas of concern or valued ecosystem components (VECs): air quality and noise, soils and topography, hydrological and aquatic resources, vegetation, wildlife, cultural heritage, socio-economic conditions and human health.